About APS Student Life

-- Can I choose to write a Master’s thesis instead of implementing a field project?
+- Can I choose to write a Master Thesis instead of implementing a field project?

 The APS is designed to provide Asian professionals the theoretical and practical tools to enable them to successfully work in peacebuilding initiatives.
 The field project acts as one of the major means of enhancing students’ practical skills in peacebuilding projects and thus is a mandatory component of the programme.
 Students are not allowed to write a Master’s thesis in exchange for implementing a field project.

-- I’d like to know the class schedule of Ateneo and UPEACE (what time are lectures and how long do they last?)
+- I’d like to know the class schedule for both the Ateneo and UPEACE portions of the programme (what time are lectures and how long do they last?)

 UPEACE classes run from Monday through Friday, either from 9am-12pm or 1pm-4pm (students will either have a morning class or afternoon class).
 Courses typically have duration of 3 weeks, with a short 3-4 day break between courses.
 The Asia-Focus Courses in Ateneo de Manila also have a similar scheduling scheme.